kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 Flow
 ====

-Viewflow adds the addional layer to the standard djagno Model-View-Template trio.
+Viewflow adds the additional layer to the standard Django Model-View-Template trio.

-The :doc:`viewflow_core_flow` Layer is responsible to manage inner-task dependencies, allows extract flow logic out of View, leave in them only CRUD functionality.
+The :doc:`viewflow_core_flow` Layer is responsible for managing inner-task dependencies, allows extract flow logic out of View, leave in them only CRUD functionality.

 .. image:: _static/ViewflowCore.png
    :class: responsive-img

 Each :doc:`attribute <viewflow_core_node>` of the flow represents a flow task or gateway.
-Task could be a human action, syncronoius or asynchronius python job or even handler.
-Gateway is a non-interactive node that decide what tasks should be activated next.
+A task could be a human action, synchronous or asynchronous Python job or even handler.
+Gateway is a non-interactive node that decides what tasks should be activated next.

 To connect flow task altogether the special :doc:`this
 <viewflow_core_this>` object can be used to make references